 Photo by John Glover

 In 2009 I hijacked the 1350 ci Pan out of my second bike and started building a race bike.
 I put the Pan in a wishbone frame, stole my wife’s front end off her Iron head sportster, and went to town mixing and matching what was around the shop until it started to look like a race bike.
-After a review of the records and classes, I found out the Vintage Side car record was 76 MPH.
+After a review of the records and es, I found out the Vintage Side car record was 76 MPH.
 I thought, I could peddle that fast!
 So, I reached out to my buddy Wink Eller, a superstar on sidecars, and asked him advice on what worked and what did not and built a sidecar that would be race ready.

 Photo by John Glover